 Bunny Ears Cactus Care

 These plants are a gardener’s dream for their low maintenance and interesting appearance.
 Water can be the death of the plant but it does need consistent moisture during the growing season.
-Water the plant when the top one inch of soil is dry.
+Water the plant when the top one inch (2.5 cm.) of soil is dry.
 Allow the water to drain out of the pot and remove any excess from the saucer.
-During fall and winter, water lightly only every 3 to 4 weeks.
+During fall and winter, water lightly only every three to four weeks.

 Fertilize the plant every other water period during spring and summer with a diluted houseplant food or cactus formula.

-Bunny ears cactus should be repotted every 1 to 2 years.
+Bunny ears cactus should be repotted every one to two years.
 Wait at least a week after repotting to water the plant.
 Other than these steps, bunny ears cactus care is limited, and the plant should reward you with its abundant pads and interesting features for years.